mondrake/drudbal/README.md

 The code in the ```master``` branch is meant to be working on a MySql database, using a PDO connection.

 'Working' means:
-1. able to install a Drupal site via the installer, selecting 'Doctrine DBAL' as the database of choice;
+1. to be able to install a Drupal site via the installer, selecting 'Doctrine DBAL' as the database of choice;
-2. passing a ```phpunit --group Database``` test run with the driver being used.
-The latest patches referenced below in the 'Related Drupal issues' need to be applied to get the test run.
+2. to pass a ```phpunit --group Database,Entity``` test run with the driver being used.
+The latest patches referenced below in the _'Related Drupal issues'_ need to be applied to get the test run.

 The status of the driver classes implementation is as follows: